 The servo drives of the smartServo BL 4000-C series are smart AC servo drives for controlling three-phase synchronous motors, torque motors and linear motors.
 The servo drives can be used in a universal manner, since they can be combined with a wide range of encoder systems and motors.
 Due to their extensive parameterisation options, they can be adapted to a variety of different applications.
 Servo drives of the BL 4000-C series are intended for use as devices installed in control cabinets.
+The BL 4360W-C is designed for use in a water cooling system, all other controllers have an air cooler.
 The connection to a superordinate control system can be realised by way of the integrated EtherCAT/PROFINET or CAN interface.